Gluten-Free Molasses Cookies! Chewy, soft and sure to become your new go-to Christmas cookie!

 - Raw sugar or granulated sugar for rolling

 - Add the remaining ingredients and mix thoroughly until combined.
-Refrigerate the dough for at least 2 hours, preferably overnight.
+Cover and refrigerate the dough for at least 1 hour.

 - Preheat the oven to 350F.
 Place about 1/2 cup of sugar in a bowl, if using.
-Scoop out 1 tablespoon balls of dough (don’t make them bigger as the cookies tend to spread) and roll in the sugar.
+Scoop out 1-2 tablespoon-sized balls of dough and roll in the sugar.
 Place on a baking sheet.

 - Bake for 9-11 minutes, until the edges are golden and the center has set.
 Cool on the pan for 2-3 minutes before moving to a wire rack to cool completely.
 Enjoy!